Holy Ground (Taylor Swift song): Music and lyrics

-Swift wrote "Holy Ground" inspired by an encounter with an ex-lover.
+Swift wrote "Holy Ground," inspired by a past relationship with an ex-lover.
 Reflecting on the incident, Swift thought, "You know what?
 That was good ... having that in my life."
 She said that the relationship that inspired the song had ended years ago, which she appreciated rather than feeling bitter about its unpleasant ending.
 The upbeat track features a recurring guitar riff and constant fast-paced drum beats that, according to Brad Nelson from The Atlantic, are "insistent enough to act as punctuation for the lyrics".

 Rob Sheffield from Rolling Stone noted influences of 1980s music by Billy Idol on the guitar.
+Kelsey Barnes of Alternative Press found that it exemplified its album's arena rock sound.
 Musicologist James E. Perone characterized "Holy Ground" as country rock, with a "take on the country-pop tradition that had not really been found before in Swift's previous recordings".
 Meanwhile, Jonathan Keefe from Slant Magazine said that it is a heartland rock track.
 Other critics said the track features elements of pop rock and country on the drum beats, which Brittany Spanos from Rolling Stone described as "jaunty but gentle".
 The 2021 re-recording, "Holy Ground (Taylor's Version)", features an identical production, but Swift's vocals do not feature the twang as in the 2012 version.

 In the lyrics, the narrator tells a past relationship that ran on "New York time".
 She reminisces about the early days of a blossoming romance, "Took off faster than a green light, go."
 There is a fleeting but exhilarating moment which makes the narrator feels that the ground on which the couple used to stand was "holy ground".
 According to Perone, the lyrics showcased a new side to Swift's songwriting; whereas her previous songs are mostly bitter confessions accusing ex-lovers of wrongdoings, the narrator in "Holy Ground" tells her ex-lover, "Tonight I'm gonna dance ... but I don't wanna dance, if I'm not dancing with you," with a bittersweet and melancholic atmosphere in the wake of a breakup.
 Nelson agreed that Swift's take on failed relationships became "charmingly complicated".

 Randy Lewis from the Los Angeles Times, citing the lyric, "For the first time I had something to lose," said the song explores vulnerability and more nuanced relationship issues for Swift as an adult, transcending the adolescent perspective on her past albums.
 In PopMatters, Arnold Pan picked "Holy Ground" as an example of Swift's songwriting for crafting specific lyrical details setting her apart from generic lyrics found in other pop artists' music, citing the line "Spinning like a girl in a brand new dress, we had this big wide city all to ourselves" as an example.